takuto-okuno-riken/mtess/README.md

 ~~~

 ##
-<b>Demo6</b><br>
+<b>Demo 6</b><br>
-This demo shows extraction of rs-fMRI time-series data (132 ROIs).
-Then calculation of MTESS among group of rs-fMRI ROI time-series data.<br>
+This demo shows the extraction of rs-fMRI time-series data (132 ROIs).
+Then MTESS is calculated amongst the group of rs-fMRI ROI time-series data.<br>
-(Caution: Data is not included in toolbox.
-This demo shows just sample use.)
+(Caution: Data for this demo is not included in the toolbox.)
 ~~~
 >> nii2roisig -a D:/work/conn/rois/atlas.nii --showsig --transform 1 *_rfMRI_REST1_LR.nii.gz
 checking atlas space size ...